The pastor invited the congregation to come to the front for prayer after his sermon on the power of the tongue.

 Running to my mother in tears and being told to stop crying or I would be given something worth crying for.
 The implication being that my tears were stupid and pointless and should stop if I wanted to avoid being punished for them.

 Seeking comfort or help from her and receiving only blame.
-Like the time a boy decided to bail me up after school and punch me in the gut hard enough to wind me day after day for weeks.
+Like the time a boy decided to bail me up after school every day for weeks and punch me in the gut hard enough to wind me.
 I was slower and slower getting home as I tried to thwart him by waiting inside the school building until he left the grounds before going home myself.
 Mum finally noticed how late I was getting home and wanted to know what was going on.
 I told her what was happening and she looked annoyed with me and demanded to know; “What are you doing to make him hit you?”

 Turned out she was right.
 The teacher who caught me lingering in the hallway, too afraid to go outside because the bully was waiting, gave me the answer to Mum’s question.